 With a strong foundation and a clear mandate to educate children to listen and speak, the VOC evolved into Children’s Hearing & Speech Centre of BC.
 Our journey has included rented spaces, emerging technology, newborn screening and early intervention, an on-site audiologist, family-centred practice, provincial-wide services for babies through secondary school, a multi-disciplinary approach to meet the various needs of the children and finally a move into our own home in 1998.

 We have grown, but some things have not changed.
-We have never wavered in our commitment to listening and spoken language education and the opportunities it makes possible for children who are deaf and hard of hearing.
+We have never wavered in our commitment to to the listening and spoken language paradigm and the opportunities it makes possible for children who are deaf and hard of hearing.
 And this – Parents continue to be our most important partners in their child’s success, as well in the well-being and sustainability of the Centre.